KwanLab/Autometa/docs/source/index.rst

 Contact
 -------
+| If you like Autometa, visit our `lab website <https://kwanlab.github.io/>`_ to find out more about our research.
-For suggestions, queries or appreciation feel free to contact `Dr. Jason Kwan <https://apps.pharmacy.wisc.edu/sopdir/jason_kwan/>`_ at jason.kwan@wisc.edu
+| For suggestions, queries or appreciation feel free to contact `Dr. Jason Kwan <https://apps.pharmacy.wisc.edu/sopdir/jason_kwan/>`_
+at jason.kwan@wisc.edu

 Indices and tables